What is Mindfulness?

 When we are mindful, we are able to pause and make decisions from a place of balance and stability, rather than out of worry or stress.
 We are not so easily knocked off course by strong emotions when they inevitably arise because we know how to manage them in a way that makes us feel balanced and healthy.

 Mindfulness also helps us to connect to joy and playfulness and to live with a greater sense of lightness and ease.
+It allows us to notice and take pleasure in the small wonders that we encounter every day such as the sensation of sunshine on our skin or the sound of birdsong.

 There is a rapidly growing body of research which suggests that mindfulness can have a positive effect on many aspects of physical and mental health.
 Studies show that mindfulness can: